Scalamando/directus-extension-ts-typegen/README.md

 # directus-extension-ts-typegen

-A Directus extension that automatically generates TypeScript types for your Directus schema, making it easier to work with your Directus data in a type-safe manner.
+A suite of tools to automatically generates TypeScript types for your Directus schema, making it easier to work with your Directus data in a type-safe manner.

-This extensions features support for O2M, M2O, M2M and M2A relations.
+This suite features support for O2M, M2O, M2M and M2A relations.

 ![preview](https://github.com/user-attachments/assets/6a24c17a-9d27-495d-aa95-93de33cdbf2f)

-## Installation

-This extension can be installed in multiple ways:

-### Via Directus Marketplace

-1. Navigate to your Directus admin panel
-2. Go to Settings → Marketplace
-3. Search for "directus-extension-ts-typegen"
-4. Click "Install Extension"

-### Via npm (Docker Setup)

-Add the extension to your Directus Dockerfile.
-For detailed installation instructions, refer to the [official Directus documentation](https://directus.io/docs/self-hosting/including-extensions).

-**Requirements:** Directus ^10.10.0

-## Basic Usage
+## Packages

-1. After installation, navigate to your Directus admin panel
-2. Enable the TS Typegen module under settings → modules
-3. Look for the new TS Typegen module in your sidebar
-4. Copy the generated TypeScript types (and change any of the options)
-5. Paste them into your project

-The generated types will reflect your current Directus schema and can be used with the Directus SDK for full type safety in your applications.
+- [directus-extension-ts-typegen](./packages/module/) - Directus module extension to generate the types via gui
+- [directus-ts-typegen](./packages/cli/) - CLI to integrate the type generaton directly in your code base
+- [@directus-ts-typegen/shared](./packages/shared/) - Core type generation logic used in the extension and CLI

 ## Credits